catibogC/PA2_ECE2112/README.md

 *Do note that after normalizing the array, the standard deviation should always be equal to 1.

+With this, I successfully created a normalized array and I was also able to get its mean and standard deviation.

+The following statement was used to store the values in X_Normalized.

+    np.save("X_normalized.npy", X_normalized)
+    np.save

 ---

 ## B. CURVES DIVISIBLE BY 4